"Kristin Kreuk isn't Asian...is she?"

 - Justified as Oda is constantly going through Art Evolution so an improved design would not be surprising, as her design was made during the end of the Water 7 Arc, which is a LONG way away from the end of the Fishman Island Arc.
 So it is very likely Kaido might go through the same development.

 - During Coby's first appearance at the beginning of the manga, he was a somewhat chubby and short kid with a round chin, but when he reappears nearly 420 chapters later during the Post-Enies Lobby Arc, he is thinner, taller, and has a more defined chin.
 Even his nose is shaped differently.
-Please note that a year hadn't even pass within the story when he reunites with Luffy.
-Oda states that during Coby's bus ride, he went through a growth spurt and tightened his muscles do to Garp's training.
+Please note that a year hadn't even passed within the story when he reunites with Luffy.
+Oda states that during Coby's bus ride, he went through a growth spurt and tightened his muscles due to Garp's training.
 He still has his signature pink hair and round glasses, but he looks more like his past self's older brother now.

 - Marvel Comics characters sometimes gain new costumes which may or may not be kept depending on fan reaction.